Grandchildren and changing family relationships

 Family relationships sometimes change when grandchildren arrive.

-The arrival of grandchildren might bring you closer to their parents.
-You might feel pride and joy as you watch your children become good and caring parents.
+The arrival of a grandchild might bring you closer to their parents.
+You might feel pride and joy as you watch your grandchild’s parents become good and caring parents.

-But sometimes these feelings take a while to grow, particularly if there has been distance or strain in your relationship with your grandchildren’s parents.
+But sometimes these feelings take a while to grow, particularly if there has been distance or strain in your relationship with your grandchild’s parents.

-Keep in mind that your grandchildren’s parents are learning to be parents.
+Keep in mind that your grandchild’s parents are learning to be parents.
 Your support can be a big help as they learn.
 And it might also help to remember that you’re learning to be a grandparent.
-Try not to be too hard on yourself if things don’t always go the way you want with your grandchildren’s parents.
+Try not to be too hard on yourself if things don’t always go the way you want with your grandchild’s parents.